The Boring Company

 The Boring Company (TBC) is an American infrastructure, tunnel construction service, and equipment company founded by Elon Musk.
 TBC was founded as a subsidiary of SpaceX in 2017, and was spun off as a separate corporation in 2018.
 TBC has completed multiple test tunnels and one tunneling project that is open to the public.

 In 2018, TBC completed one test tunnel in Los Angeles County, California.
 In 2021, TBC completed the Las Vegas Convention Center (LVCC) Loop, a three-station transportation system with 1.7 miles of tunnels.
 As of April 2024, a segment to Resorts World Las Vegas is also open, and tunnels to Encore and Westgate resorts are being finalized.
 The system is planned to expand to a total of 68 miles of tunnels.
+In October 2025, TBC began trialing self-driving vehicles with a safety driver on one section of the Las Vegas Loop.

 Many other TBC projects in cities across the United States were announced, but subsequently became inactive or were canceled.